 250 gm. thick poha (washed well and soaked in water for 5 minutes)

 1 tsp. oil

 1 sprig curry leaves

 Juice of 1 lemon

 Drain all water from the soaked poha and keep it in a colander for the remaining water to drain out.
-Heat oil in a kadhai, add in the mustard seeds and cumin seeds.
+Heat oil in a kadhai, add in the mustard seeds and cumin seeds along with peanuts.
 Allow them to sputter.
-Now tip in the cloves, cinnamon, slit green chillies, hing and curry leaves and cook for a minute.
+Now tip in the cloves, cinnamon (if using), slit green chillies and curry leaves and cook for a minute.
 Tip in the chopped onion and cook till it is transparent.
 Now add in the boiled potato and peas and cook a bit.
 Add in the drained poha, salt and turmeric and mix well.
 Cover and cook for about 4-5 minutes.
 Taste and adjust salt if necessary.
 Take it off the fire and pour lemon juice.
-I fry the peanuts separately in oil and then add to the poha while serving.
-That way they stay crunchy.
-But you could just fry them initially after sputtering the mustard and cumin.
+You can fry the peanuts separately in oil and then add to the poha while serving.
+That way they stay crunchier.
+Or you could just fry them initially after sputtering the mustard and cumin.

 Garnish with coriander and serve hot.

 Some people also garnish with fresh grated coconut.
 Enjoy this hot snack as breakfast or snack!

 Watch the video of this recipe here: